In order to create a high-converting landing page that brings in leads and more business, a number of components must be in alignment.

 Don’t trash your entire landing page even if it isn’t converting though.
-The first items to look at should be your page heading, your copy, particularly focusing on that unique selling point, and your hero image.
+The first items to look at should be your page heading, and your copy, particularly focusing on that unique selling point and your hero image.

 Remember you can always improve your conversion rates by using split testing (See Google Optimize).

 Working with the right value proposition is the key to creating the highest quality landing page.
 The value prop should continue from the ad to the headline on the landing page, as well as the text and submit buttons.
 The best quote I ever heard about building landing pages is ‘Make the offer so good that your customer would be mad not to take it.’